marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

  | We are a community of university students around the world with an interest in technology.
 Coding is our shared common language.
 You might find yourself leading your own hackathon, mentoring computer science students, or unlocking the next great idea with your team – it’s all up to you.
 The program is all about gaining leadership experiences and getting access to resources and develop your technical and career skills.
 And we have a lot of fun too.

 [Imagine Cup](https://imaginecup.microsoft.com/)
- | If you really like today’s challenges, we encourage you to consider taking the next step with Imagine Cup.
+ | If you liked this hackathon, we encourage you to consider taking the next step with Imagine Cup.
 Imagine Cup is a global competition for the next generation of students.
 Team up, and use your creativity, passion, and knowledge of technology to create applications that shape how we live, work, and play.
 Every year, tens of thousands of students from across the globe compete for cash, travel, and prizes and for the honor of taking home the Imagine Cup!